Rishav-12/Alarm-Clock/README.md

-# Alarm-Clock
+# alarm clock
 Simple Digital Clock

-### Description and Usage
-* 24-hour format digital clock
-* Use the 'Alarm' button to set alarm
-* List of upcoming alarms shown
+Sounds from freesound.org

 Pygame is used for playing sound to keep it compatible across platforms.

 ### Installation / Setting-up

+Make sure to install ds-digital font on your system

 To make this work on Linux, I had to issue the following commands:

 ```